Burhan-Q/ultralytics-snippets/README.md

 - `{PREFIX}` is always `ultra`

 - `{ROOT}` denotes a common "root" verb or noun such as `import` or `results`.
-There will always be _at least one_ root common with other snippets, but it's possible there could be more than one, such as `results-boxes`.
+There will always be _at least one_ root common with other snippets, but it's possible there could be more than one, such as `result-boxes`.

 - `{DESCRIPTOR}` will be related to the snippet functionality and all words will be separated with hyphens `-` the snippet alias.